These homemade wheat rolls are made with 100% whole wheat flour, sweetened with honey, and are soft, tender, and easy to make.

 This recipe proves that soft, fluffy whole wheat rolls do exist!

 I took my recipe for Whole Wheat Bread and turned it into a recipe for the most flavorful whole wheat rolls you will ever enjoy.
 No scratch that--this recipe produces the best dinner rolls PERIOD!

 These rolls are dairy-free and egg-free, but they are richly flavored with sweet honey and rich olive oil.
 And despite being made with 100% whole grains, they are light and tender.
 They truly are my favorite recipe for rolls EVER!

 Ingredients For Wheat Rolls

 - Whole White Wheat Flour: I find that using whole white wheat flour is best for the softest whole wheat rolls.
-Whole white wheat flour is still unrefined and packed full of nutrients, it is simply wheat ground from white wheat not red wheat, that traditional whole wheat is made from.
-Whole white wheat flour is lighter and will help produce less dense rolls.
-I use flour ground from red wheat in my whole wheat bread recipe, but for rolls, white wheat is best.
+Whole white wheat flour is still unrefined, packed full of nutrients, and is considered 100% whole grain.

-- Olive Oil: Be sure to use extra virgin olive oil for a roll that is moist and tender and full of flavor.
+- Olive Oil: Be sure to use extra virgin olive oil for a roll that is moist, tender, and full of flavor.